Coleridge Way Walking Holidays

 Points of Interest

-The site where Coleridge had written some of his most famous and well-loved works is open to the public with poetry readings, talks and even food & drink events in the adjacent apple orchard.
+The former home of Samuel Taylor Coleridge is where he wrote some of his most celebrated works.
+Now open to visitors, the cottage hosts poetry readings, talks and occasional events in the adjoining orchard.

-The house is property of the National Trust, open from March to October, though times in the week will vary - it's certainly worth checking the National Trust website beforehand.
-Coleridge's Cottage is found on the Nether Stowey to Bicknoller section of all our walking itineraries.
+Managed by the National Trust, it is typically open from March to October, though opening times can vary, so it is worth checking in advance.
+Coleridge’s Cottage is located on the Nether Stowey to Bicknoller section of the route and is included in all of our itineraries.

 Valley of the Rocks

-Valley of the Rocks can be visited as an extension of the Brendon to Lynmouth section of the COL3 itinerary or part of a rest day in Lynmouth.
+It is the scenery that draws visitors here, with dramatic rock formations and sweeping coastal vistas making it a memorable spot.
+The Valley of the Rocks can be visited as an extension of the Brendon to Lynmouth section of the COL3 itinerary, or as part of a rest day in Lynmouth.

 Customise your trip?